guydav/academic-kickstart/content/publication/davidson-mozer-2020/index.md

   serially, for example, as an individual studies a textbook.
 Through simulations involving sequences of ten related visual tasks, we find reason for optimism that nets will scale well as they advance from having a single skill to becoming multi-skill domain experts.
 We observe two key phenomena.
-First, emphforward facilitation---the accelerated learning of task n+1 having learned n previous tasks---grows with n.
-  Second, emphbackward interference---the forgetting of the n previous tasks when learning task n+1---diminishes with n.
+First, *forward facilitation* --- the accelerated learning of task $n+1$ having learned $n$ previous tasks --- grows with $n$.
+Second, *backward interference* --- the forgetting of the $n$ previous tasks when learning task $n+1$ --- diminishes with $n$.
 Amplifying forward facilitation is the goal of research on metalearning, and attenuating backward interference is the goal of research on catastrophic forgetting.
 We find that both of these goals are attained simply through broader exposure to a domain.
 featured: false
 publication: '*The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*'
 url_pdf: https://arxiv.org/abs/1905.10837